-The financial advisor company, Personal Capital offers several free tools to help users manage their budget and investments.
-What’s best is that the tool has an easy to navigate dashboard, perfect for beginners trying to save up.
+The financial advisor company, Personal Capital offers several free tools to help users manage their budgets and investments.
+What’s best is that the tool has an easy-to-navigate dashboard, perfect for beginners trying to save up.

 Some key features of this app include:

 - Track expenses down to every credit card swipe

 - Analyze all your expenses in real time on your account dashboard